The Black Meteor

 The Black Meteor (De zwarte meteoor) is a 2000 Dutch film directed by Guido Pieters.
 The film is based on the novel by Tom Egbers, a Dutch sports journalist, which was adapted for the screen by Kees van Beijnum.
-The novel fictionalizes the story of Steve Mokone, the first black player to play in a professional European league.
+The novel fictionalizes the story of Steve Mokone, the first black player in Dutch professional football.

 Plot

-The movie is set in the 1950s, when soccer club SC Heracles from Almelo, in the rural east of the Netherlands, acquires an African player.
-Steve Mokone makes Heracles a successful team, while changing every aspect of life in the small city.
-Mokone builds a unique friendship with the 15-year-old Felix, but then leaves town as quickly as he came.
+The film is set in the late 1950s, when football club SC Heracles, from Almelo in the rural east of the Netherlands, acquires an African player named Steve Mokone.
+After he joins Heracles, the team's fortunes improve, while he also changes every aspect of life in the small city.
+Mokone builds a unique friendship with the 15-year-old Felix, but then leaves town almost as quickly as he came.